shehreendheda/katacoda-scenarios/slov2/slopractice/step3.md

 ## SLI for Successfully Managing Items in the Cart

-7. Scroll to the **Endpoints** list and select **Spree::OrderController#edit** to view its details.
+7. Scroll to the **Endpoints** list and select **Spree::OrdersController#edit** to view its details.

-   The **Total Request** graph is related to the adding items to the cart.
+   The **Total Request** graph is related to adding items to the cart.

-8. Expand the **Total Request** graph.
+8. Expand the **Total Request** graph as shown below.

-   Below the graph, the `trace.rack.request.hits` metric is listed and is related to requests to the cart.
-This metrics includes requests that are successful and requests that are errors.
+   The `trace.rack.request.hits` metric is listed below the Total Requests graph.
+This metric is the count of total requests to the endpoint and is the sum of the requests that are successful and the requests that are errors

    If there are request errors, you would also see the `trace.rack.request.errors` metric.
 If you don't see the metric, that's alright.
 You'll see how to manually enter the metric when you create the SLO.